sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Create a new empty workflow.
 Drag and drop the source dataset from which you want to load data into Elastic Search.
 If you don't have a dataset for the source data, create one.

-Once the source processor is on the workflow canvas, drag and drop "SaveElasticSearch" processor in the workflow.
+Once the source processor is on the workflow canvas, drag and drop ``SaveElasticSearch`` processor in the workflow.
 Configure your Elastic Search processor in the dialog box shown below.

 .. figure:: ../../_assets/tutorials/dataset/EsCofig.PNG
    :alt: Dataset
    :width: 90%

-After configuring "SaveElasticSearch" processor, connect your data source processor to Elastic Search processor.
+After configuring ``SaveElasticSearch`` processor, connect your data source processor to Elastic Search processor.

 The sample workflow below reads a Housing Dataset which is in CSV format from HDFS.
-The 'SaveElasticSearch' takes in the incoming data and loads it into the Elastic Search Index 'sparkflows/housing'.
+The ``SaveElasticSearch`` takes in the incoming data and loads it into the Elastic Search Index *sparkflows/housing*.

 .. figure:: ../../_assets/tutorials/dataset/esworkflow.PNG